vvo/iron-session/README.md

 The password is a private key you must pass at runtime, it has to be at least 32 characters long.
 Use https://1password.com/password-generator/ to generate strong passwords.

-⚠️ Store passwords in secret environment variables on your platform.
+⚠️ Always store passwords in secret environment variables on your platform.

 **pages/api/login.js**: